Tag

 Magic Studio is, in my opinion, the best-in-class suite of AI photo editing tools available right now.
 It’s more advanced than Adobe Express’s (though Adobe is no slouch), and allows you to make professional-quality video, graphics, animation, presentations, documents, and more.
 Beyond editing, Magic Studio also includes generative AI features like text-to-image prompts and even text-to-video.
 Yep, write what you want to see and Canva gives you a completely AI-generated video—no camera required.
 When used correctly, this is a game-changer for social media content.

-Magic Grab is a unique tool that works similarly to iPadOS 17’s new update, where you can tap and hold an element in a photo (person, object, etc.) and drag it out as its own transparent PNG to use in another app.
+Magic Grab is a unique tool that works similarly to 17’s new update, where you can tap and hold an element in a photo (person, object, etc.) and drag it out as its own transparent PNG to use in another app.
 This works inside Canva to cut out people or objects to use between Canva projects or easily isolate elements to export and use in other apps.

 Canva has also added generative AI copywriting into the mix here with a ChatGPT-style content generator.
 I may side-eye it as a writer, but I can’t deny it’s a useful feature for creators and small businesses on a budget, and makes the subscription price of Canva highly competitive in cost vs. value.